Digital Companionship: Overlapping Uses of AI Companions and AI Assistants: Related Work

 Supporting this possibility, recent studies reveal that people attribute humanlikeness, benevolence, and intelligence to ChatGPT \cite{seaborn_chatgpt_2025}, while Replika users often perceive their chatbot as possessing a distinct personality and coherent identity~\cite{alabed_more_2023, freitas_lessons_2024}.
 However, no systematic comparison has examined how sustained, high-engagement use of these chatbots affects perceptions of cognitive, experiential, and moral capacities—perceptions that might differ given the distinct companion-assistant positioning of Replika and ChatGPT.
 Comparing perceptions across these popular chatbots with contrasting intended use cases can provide crucial insights for the ethical design, deployment, and regulation of these systems assuming increasingly socially meaningful roles.

-Finally, perceptions of one AI system can influence how all AI systems are perceived.
+Perceptions of one AI system can also influence how all AI systems are perceived.
 Recent studies have found evidence for a spillover effect, whereby negative reactions to a single erring AI agent generalize to other AI systems~ \cite{longoni_algorithmic_2023, manoli_ai_2025}.
 As interactions with ChatGPT and Replika become increasingly widespread, user perceptions of these systems may shape public attitudes toward AI integration across sectors.
+In particular, the proliferation of AI companions will shape the social and moral inclusion of AI systems as people develop mental models of digital minds \cite{pauketat_mental_2025}, analogous to the inclusion of nonhuman animals \cite{anthis_moral_2021, reese_end_2018}—an issue that is intertwined with the emergence of digital minds as a new social category \cite{caviola_what_2025, kanepajs_what_2025, wilks_why_2026}.
+While descriptions of AI systems as having sentience or consciousness have a limited effect on perceptions \cite{ladak_public_2025}, there is evidence that social behaviors, such as emotion expression and emotion recognition, could drive moral attitudes \cite{ladak_which_2024}.

 How users perceive these prominent chatbots could influence acceptance or rejection of AI applications in healthcare, education, and other domains, regardless of whether such attitudes accurately reflect the capabilities or risks of different AI systems.
 Therefore, it is crucial to investigate how users’ perceptions of ChatGPT and Replika may generalize to other AI systems, and how these perceptions affect trust, acceptance, and responsible integration of AI technologies across domains.

 Building on this previous literature, we integrated survey ($N$ = 202) and interview data ($N$ = 30) from high-engagement users of ChatGPT and Replika to systematically examine how companion and assistant dynamics shape user perceptions.
 We surveyed usage patterns, user characteristics, and perceptions of chatbot and general AI capacities, followed by in-depth interviews to further unpack and explore deeply personal experiences underlying these patterns.
 We address the following research questions: